-CollabRx, Inc. is just entering the commercialization phase of our business.
-We are focused on developing and delivering content-rich knowledge-based products and services that inform healthcare decision-making, with an emphasis on genomics-based "precision" medicine and big data analytics.
+CollabRx, Inc. is entering the commercialization phase of our business.
+The Company is focused on developing and delivering content-rich knowledge-based products and services that inform healthcare decision-making, with an emphasis on genomics-based "precision" medicine and big data analytics.
 Our proprietary content is organized in a knowledge base that expresses the relationship between genetic profiles and therapy considerations including molecular diagnostics, medical tests, clinical trials, drugs, biologics, and other information relevant for cancer treatment planning.
-We have developed a method for capturing how practicing physicians use this information in the clinical setting, by incorporating within the knowledge base the views of a large network of independent key opinion leaders in medicine and medical research.
+The Company has developed a method for capturing how practicing physicians use this information in the clinical setting, by incorporating within the knowledge base the views of a large network of independent key opinion leaders in medicine and medical research.

-We search publicly available databases as source documents for our knowledge base.
+The Company searches publicly available databases as source documents for our knowledge base.
 Such databases include those that are available, either free or on a commercial basis, in the areas of clinical trials, drugs, investigational compounds, biomarkers, bioinformatics, cancer ontology and literature.
-We aggregate, annotate and integrate these datasets for the purpose of defining the relationship of biomarkers to therapeutic strategies, drugs and clinical trials.
-None of the individual databases we utilize as sources provide information on the interrelationships of these discrete elements.
+The Company aggregates, annotates and integrates these datasets for the purpose of defining the relationship of biomarkers to therapeutic strategies, drugs and clinical trials.
+None of the individual databases the Company utilizes as sources provide information on the interrelationships of these discrete elements.
 In addition, CollabRx has developed a process for incorporating the guidance of our network of physician and research advisors in the selection of the most relevant data for specific diagnoses, histopathology data, prior treatments and biomarkers represented within the knowledge base.
 The result of this software- and expert-assisted process is proprietary content which includes decision rules, succinct statements of therapeutic strategy and a comprehensive listing of appropriate drugs and clinical trials, all related to specific aberrations which might be observed in connection with genomic testing.
-Although the process and results are proprietary, we always refer to the relevant source documentation that provides the support for the identification of an actionable biomarker, typically a peer-reviewed, published paper.
-In this way, we avoid the "black-box algorithm problem", which is prevalent in other companies' predictive analytical models, but is not currently a trusted methodology in medical practice.
+Although the process and results are proprietary, the Company always refers to the relevant source documentation that provides the support for the identification of an actionable biomarker, typically a peer-reviewed, published paper.
+In this way, the Company avoids the "black-box algorithm problem", which is prevalent in other companies' predictive analytical models, but is not currently a trusted methodology in medical practice.
 Our proprietary content is incorporated into our knowledge base, which is updated regularly with the assistance of a large network of independent advisors, and which forms the basis for all our products and services.